 Watch and wait for low-grade non-Hodgkin lymphoma

 There may be little or no benefit to treatment if the lymphoma is very slow growing and not causing any symptoms.
-It also means you avoid any harmful side-effects of treatment.
-It may be best just to have it monitored.
+It may be the best option for you as you will still be closely monitored, but you won’t have any of the side-effects that treatment can cause.
 Watch and wait can last for months if not years.